$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 Step 1: Verify Your CoS Immediately

-Your CoS has a 90-day expiry from the date of issue.
+Your CoS has a three-month expiry from the date of issue.
 Before doing anything else:

-- Log into your UKVI account and confirm the CoS reference number, your name as it appears on the CoS, and the SOC code matches your actual job title
+• Use the CoS reference and details supplied by your employer to confirm your name as it appears on the CoS and that the SOC code matches your actual job title

-Step 2: Apply for the NPF Police Character Certificate — Do Not Wait
+Step 2: If Required, Apply for the NPF Police Character Certificate — Do Not Wait

-The Nigeria Police Force character certificate is one of the longest-lead documents in the process.
+Where the current document list requires a Nigeria Police Force character certificate, it is one of the longest-lead documents in the process.
 Do not wait to start other steps first.

 Option A: POSSAP Portal (possap.gov.ng) The official online route.
-Expected processing time: 72 hours.
-Actual delivery: 10–15 working days in most cases.
-Use this only if you cannot travel to Lagos.
+Official target: 72 hours.
+Realistic delivery: about 15–21 days in many cases.
+Use this when the online route is more practical or you cannot travel to Lagos.

 Critical: Before submitting the POSSAP application, confirm that your NIN (National Identification Number) and BVN (Bank Verification Number) match your passport details exactly — same name, same date of birth.
 A mismatch causes a server-side validation error that requires calling NIMC to resolve, which adds more weeks.